Wcoder547/Mern-Portfolio/README.md

-Here's a sample README file content for your MERN Portfolio project:

----

 # MERN Portfolio

 A full-featured portfolio website built using the MERN (MongoDB, Express.js, React.js, and Node.js) stack.
 This project showcases my personal portfolio, including information about me, my projects, my skills, and a contact form for potential clients or employers.